PostDoctoral researcher

 Postdoctoral funding

-We are always interested in supporting grant applications of talented prospective postdoctoral fellows with experience in organic synthesis, coordination chemistry, supramolecular self-assembly, or a related topic.
+We are always interested in supporting grant applications of talented prospective postdoctoral fellows with experience in organic synthesis, protein chemistry, conjugation methods, or a related topic.
 Please contact us if you consider applying for Marie Skłodowska-Curie, NWO-Veni, DAAD, or other suitable fellowships.